 One last initial finding that should make 99% of you ecstatic;

 Yep.
 Shimano continues the rapid reversal of the parallel foot design, and the new Saragosa SW-A gets back the traditional tilt.
 Hard to spot because of the weird shape of the gearbox and the fact that the tilt begins at the rotor, but it becomes clear when placed against something with a uniform fold and known straight edges, my laptop in this case.
 I wish though that I had temporarily changed my wallpaper before taking this photo.
-It's borderline blasphemous to place that ugly reel anywhere near my gorgeous deity Naomi Watts, especially as she's about to eat.
+It's borderline criminal to place that ugly reel anywhere near my gorgeous dream babe Naomi Watts, especially as she's about to eat.
 What I wouldn't give to be that lucky slice of pizza...
 But I digress.

 In a nutshell for those new to the subject, about 9 year ago Shimano began expanding the parallel foot design to standard spinning reels (non long-cast models), which caused a backlash because that change created compatibility issues with many rods.
 Shimano initially tried to dismiss these concerns with statements such as this one, which I discussed in a previous article, but eventually they decided to backtrack on that design decision which has proven to be such an embarrassing debacle.
 I personally didn't struggle with that parallel foot thing, but the many who did should welcome the fact that it's gone from the SW-A.